Conspiracy theories in the Arab world: Jewish conspiracies

 Conspiracy theorists in the Arab world have claimed that ISIL leader Abu Bakr al-Baghdadi was in fact an Israeli Mossad agent and actor called Simon Elliot.
 The rumors claim that NSA documents leaked by Edward Snowden reveal this connection.
 Snowden's lawyer has called the story "a hoax".

 In early 2020, according to Middle East Media Research Institute (MEMRI) reports, there have been numerous reports in the Arab press that accused the US and Israel of being behind the creation and spread of the deadly COVID-19 pandemic as part of an economic and psychological war against China.
 One report in the Saudi daily newspaper Al-Watan claimed that it was no coincidence that the coronavirus was absent from the US and Israel, despite the US having had at least 12 confirmed cases.
 The US and Israel have also been accused of creating and spreading other diseases, including Ebola, Zika, SARS, avian flu and swine flu, through anthrax and mad cow disease.

+During the 2026 FIFA World Cup, Argentinian footballer Lionel Messi was the subject of numerous antisemitic conspiracy theories in the Arab World.
+While Messi is neither Jewish nor Israeli, he visited the Western Wall as part of a trip to Israel in 2013, and Argentina's president Javier Milei is strongly pro-Israel, which led to conspiracy theories that Argentina's success against Egypt and Algeria in the world cup was due to Jewish or Zionist control over FIFA.
+In addition, in 2016 when Messi donated his cleats to an Egyptian charity, Azmi Megahed, then-spokesman for the Egyptian Football Association, replied “I know he’s Jewish, he donated to Israel and visited the Wailing Wall and whatever. … We don’t need his shoes and Egypt’s poor don’t need help from someone with Jewish or Zionist citizenship.”